anasmohammad/startdev/readme.txt

 == Description ==

 Hi.
-I'm a starter theme called startdev, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+I'm a starter theme called startdev based on underscores, if you like.

 == Installation ==